ESPN, NHL announce comprehensive 7-year agreement - WTMJ

 AP Sports Writer

-“This partnership of the world’s top hockey league and the platforms of The Walt Disney Company is a big win for our fans and our game,” NHL Commissioner Gary Bettman said in a statement.
-“It sets a new standard in delivering our game to the most passionate and tech-savvy fans in sports in the ways they now demand and on the platforms they use.”

-ESPN started airing NHL games when it went on the air in 1979 by making deals with individual teams.
-It had the national NHL rights from 1985-88 and 1992-2004.

 Under the new agreement, the Stanley Cup Final will air on ABC in four of the seven years, beginning next season.
-It also includes 25 regular-season games with the likely breakdown being 15 on ESPN and 10 on ABC.
-The ABC games would likely air on Saturdays beginning around the All-Star game with the ESPN top game being on Thursday.
+It also includes the All-Star game and 25 regular-season games, with the likely breakdown being 15 on ESPN and 10 on ABC.
+The ABC games likely would air on Saturdays beginning around the All-Star game, with the ESPN top game being on Thursday.

-ESPN and ABC will also have first choice of which conference final series to air as well as half of the first- and second-round games.
+During the playoffs, ESPN and ABC also will have first choice of which conference final series to carry as well as half of the first- and second-round games.

+“The NHL has a young demographic and one of our top priorities is audience expansion,” Pitaro said.
+“As we look to attracting the younger generation, we think NHL content and live games are going to significantly help us.”

 NBC has aired games since 2005 and is still among the bidders for the other part of the deal, which includes three Stanley Cup Finals.

 Fox Sports and CBS are also likely to put in bids.
 Fox had NHL rights from 1995-99.
-Where all three networks stand could become clearer after the NFL’s television rights are finalized.
+Where all three networks stand could become more clear after the NFL’s television rights are finalized.

+Bettman said discussions on the second package are likely to accelerate the next couple weeks now that ESPN’s is completed.

+“NBC is under consideration (for the second package).
+They’ve been good partners.
+And as we move forward, we’re going to continue our dialogue with them, and see if we can get it all together and continue what has been a very productive relationship for both of us,” Bettman said.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports